How Do I Find Who Hacked My Email Account?

 • Law enforcement doesn’t have jurisdiction.
 Hackers are often in other countries, where your law enforcement agencies can’t help.

-If you’re not able to get outside help tracking down the culprit, I advise that you don’t bother trying.
-It’ll be a frustrating experience, and as you can gather, the chances of finding anything are slim.
+If you’re not able to get outside help tracking down the culprit, my advice is that you don’t bother trying.
+It’ll be a frustrating experience, and as you can gather, the chances of finding anything are slim to none.

 What you can do is focus instead on recovery and prevention.